tiny8877/okta.github.io/_source/_use_cases/inline_hooks/import_hook/import_hook.md

 | com.okta.user.profile.update    | Change values of attributes in the user's Okta user profile.                                                              |
 | com.okta.action.update          | Specify whether to create a new Okta user for the user being imported, or treat them as a match of an existing Okta user. |

-When using the `com.okta.action.update` command to specify that the user should be treated as a match, you need to also provide a `com.okta.user.profile.update` that sets the `id` of the Okta user.
-See [Link User Example](#link-user-example) below.
+When using the `com.okta.action.update` command to specify that the user should be treated as a match, you need to also provide a `com.okta.user.profile.update` command that serves to specify which Okta user to match to.
+See [Specifying that the User is a Match](#specifying-that-the-user-is-a-match) below.

 #### value